History of Haleakalā Waldorf School

 HWS has been a vital part of the Maui community for over 40 years

 The campus of Haleakala Waldorf School has a unique past.
 It inhabits what was once Kealahou School---a public school which served what was then the village of Waiakoa, mainly Japanese, Chinese, and Portugese farmers.
 In 1964, Kula School opened and the Kealahou campus was used only by Kula farmers for storage.
-The long quiet years took their toll—the grass grew ever higher, and the roofs and eaves sagged ever lower.
+The long quiet years took their toll—the grass grew tall, and the roofs and eaves began to sag.